 Oats are high in antioxidants, protein, and fiber, making them a perfect morning meal.
 You can also get oat flour for baking, or add oats to your cookies and muffins as well.
 If you are looking for an easy snack to make, you can create a granola out of oats, dried fruit, and nuts.

+Who doesn’t love potatoes?
+This starchy fan favorite can be served up in an endless number of ways.
 While potatoes may be rich in carbohydrates and starches, that doesn’t mean they are also packed with gluten.

 Have you ever tried hemp seeds before?
-If not, you’re missing out!
+If not, then you’re missing out!
 They have a very subtle, savory taste and can be added to smoothies, bread, and other baking much like chia seeds.

 Hemp seeds are filled with fatty acids, protein, vitamin E, and potassium, making them an underrated food in the seed category.
 If you are looking for ways to add nutrition to your grain-based foods, these little guys will do the trick.